quasar-gfx/QUASAR/README.md

 # OpenGL Remote Rendering

-Install dependencies:
+## Install Dependencies

+### Ubuntu (reccomended)

+NVIDIA GPUs with CUDA are highly reccomended.
+For server, 16 GB or more of VRAM is reccomended, though 8 GB could work for some scenes.
+Tested on RTX 3070, RTX 3090, and RTX 4090 with CUDA 12 and up.

 ```
-# Linux (reccomended)
-sudo apt-get install \
-    cmake \
-    libglew-dev \
-    libao-dev \
-    libmpg123-dev \
-    ffmpeg \
-    libavdevice-dev \
-    libavcodec-dev \
-    libavformat-dev \
-    libavutil-dev \
-    libswscale-dev \
-    libswresample-dev \
-    libavfilter-dev
+sudo apt install cmake libglew-dev libao-dev libmpg123-dev ffmpeg libavdevice-dev libavcodec-dev libavformat-dev libavutil-dev libswscale-dev libswresample-dev libavfilter-dev
 ```
-NVIDIA GPUs are highly reccomended.
-Ensure you have CUDA.
-Tested on CUDA 12 and up.

 Optional: Follow instructions [here](https://docs.nvidia.com/video-technologies/video-codec-sdk/12.0/ffmpeg-with-nvidia-gpu/index.html) for installing FFMPEG from source with CUDA hardware acceleration.

+### Mac

+Mac works as a client for receiving and viewing streams (specifically ATW), but not reccomended for use as a streaming server.

 ```
-# Mac (works best as a client for receiving and viewing streams, and not reccomended for streaming)
 brew install cmake glew ffmpeg
 ```

-# Building
+## Building
 ```
 mkdir build ; cd build
 cmake ..; make -j